Ajaz Patel has achieved a lot in his international career.

 But this Black Caps side will attack as a unit.
 And, as explained by Rachin Ravindra, it’s up to all the bowlers to contribute, not just Patel.

-“We’ve got a bowling attack which is a team, everyone has a role to play,” he explained.
+“We’ve got a bowling attack which is a team, everyone has a role to play,” he said.
 “I don’t think it’s the Kiwi way to put the onus on one guy.
 It’s about little individual contributions.

 “It might not be about him taking the wickets, it could be the pressure he creates at the other end.
-I’m sure he’ll be great, and his consistency will be there.
+I’m sure he’ll be great and his consistency will be there.

 “But for us, it’s about chipping in and staying there.”